CCM19/clickskeks-Plugin-WordPress/readme.txt

 clickskeks – let’s make your website GDPR compliant!

 The clickskeks cookie management plugin gives you full control over your cookies and trackers on your website.
 We first scan your website and identify your cookies.
-Find out more at clickskeks.at or at ccm19.de.
+Find out more at clickskeks.at.

 Get yourself 30 days for free at clickskeks.at!